Marsh mongoose: Reproduction

 After a gestation of 69 to 80 days, females give birth to a litter of two to three young, which are fully furred.
 Their eyes open between the 9th and 14th day, pupils are bluish at first and change to brown at the age of three weeks.
 Their ear canal opens between the 17th and 28th day.
 Females start weaning their offspring earliest on the 30th day, and young are fully weaned by the age of two months.

 Threats

-In 2006, it was estimated that about 950 marsh mongooses are hunted yearly in the Cameroon part of the Cross–Sanaga–Bioko coastal forests.
+In 2006, it was estimated that about 950 marsh mongooses are hunted annually in the Cameroon part of the Cross–Sanaga–Bioko coastal forests.